deliveroo/routemaster/README.md

 #### Don't call us, we'll call you

-In web environments, the one type of server that scales well and can scale automatically is an HTTP server.
+In web environments, the one type of server that scales well and can scale automatically with little effort is an HTTP server.
 As such, Routemaster heavily relies on HTTP.

 Inbound events are delivered over HTTP so that the bus itself can scale to easily process a higher (or lower) throughput of events with consistent latency.